-Now a day’s news is coming that teachers of English medium schools punish the children for speaking in mother tongue in the classroom.
+Now a day’s news are coming that teachers of English medium schools punish the children for speaking in mother tongue in classroom.
 This should be condemned.
-This is a violation of the child’s linguistic right.
-This kind of treatment to the child reminds of the colonial mindset of the teachers who love teaching but don’t love children.
-They understand teaching and don’t understand child and their socio-cultural background.
+This is violation of child’s linguistic right.
+This kind of treatment to the child reminds of the colonial mindset of the teachers who love teaching, but don’t love children.
+They understand teaching and don’t understand child and their socio cultural back ground.

-Using the mother tongue of a child as the medium of instruction has been a debate when the English language is spreading everywhere.
-Indian linguistic situation is altogether different from the rest of the world.
+Using mother tongue of a child as the medium of instruction has been a debate when English language is spreading everywhere.
+Indian linguistic situation is altogether different from rest of the world.
 India is a multilingual and multicultural country.
-Education to the children in different Indian socio-economic condition is varied based on rich-poor, tribal nontribal, urban-rural and tribal dichotomy.
-Fortunately, government schools are looked after the government, or else the capitation fees for education should not have been borne by the parents living below the poverty line.
-For the majority of Indian parents, government schools are the choice and the schools can also deliver the goods if the resources are used properly.
+Education to the children in different Indian socio- economic condition is varied based on rich- poor, tribal nonotribal, urban rural and tribal dichotomy.
+Fortunately, government schools are looked after the government, or else the capitation fees for education should not have been borne by the parents living below poverty line.
+For majority of Indian parents government schools are the choice and the schools can also deliver the goods if the resources are used properly .

-Teachers teaching in government schools are from a poor English background.
-Methods of teaching a language – irrespective of English or mother tongue/second language acquisition are still a far-reaching knowledge that is imparted to Indian teachers.
-Language teaching is a neglected subject in the Teacher Education programme.
+Teachers teaching in the government schools are from poor English back ground.
+Methods of teaching a language – irrespective of English or mother tongue/second language acquisition are still a far reaching knowledge that is imparted to Indian teachers.
+Language teaching is a neglected subject in Teacher Education programme.